thelocalvoid/lv-debugmodule/README.md

 This is similar to how you can expose variables to the inspector of game engines like unity.

 This saves you from having to tab between applications to edit, re-ensure your resource or even restart your server - every time you *just* want to tweak a variable.

+## I'm currently refactoring this module
+With  the developer experience in mind.
+It will be solely a framework for developers to build off.

+In other words - You handle the values, the module handles the rendering.

+It will allow you to build your own system to manage values.
+Which will allow for a large variety of use cases.

+### Example:
+#### Rendering ped bones
+The module wont have a "RenderPedBones" Function - You get to create your own (utilizing the module line rendering), and plug it in to the module.
+You can then toggle on (or off) that function in particular - whenever you would (or wouldn't) like to see the ped bones.